 A bar chart highlights data as rectangular bars, with the heights and lengths of the bars proportional to the values and frequencies they represent.

 For example, in the above chart, you can see the number of tasks a person completed, with each color denoting a specific task stage.

-Note: A bar chart can be plotted both horizontally and vertically.
+Note: Bar and line graphs can be plotted both horizontally and vertically.

-- Display each category of data with its frequency distribution
+- Displaying each category of data with its frequency distribution

-- Portray data trends better as the chart is frequency based
+- Portraying data trends better as it is frequency based